CLEANER AIR, HEALTHIER CHILDREN

 RISK IN THE HOME

 Many of air pollution’s harmful effects are amplified in children who live in communities that are socially or economically disadvantaged.
-The rates of air pollution–related deaths among children under 5 have remained high in some regions, particularly South Asia and East, West, Central, and Southern Africa.
+The rates of air pollution–related deaths among children under 5 years have remained high in some regions, particularly South Asia and East, West, Central, and Southern Africa.

 Death rate in children under 5 linked to air pollution across GBD Super regions in 2021.
 East, West, Central, and Southern Africa and South Asia suffer the highest toll, driven largely by household air pollution.